YZ-social/YZ-braid/architecture.md

 2.  **Takeover Resistance (Sliding Window):**
     *   An attacker can only introduce 4 new nodes per epoch.
-    *   To control the shard (2/3 majority), they would need to win the "random alternate lottery" for 6 consecutive epochs without detection.
+    *   To control the shard, they would need to win the "random alternate lottery" for 6 consecutive epochs without detection.

 3.  **Fake Shard Resistance (Keeper Braid):**
     *   A fake shard cannot generate a valid chain of **Validity Receipts** because it cannot prove the "Overlap" with a history known to the Keepers.